-I created my guide using a free trial of ClickHelp, which I chose since it is browser-based, requiring no additional software or downloads.
-Go to ClickHelp site
+After studying information architecture principles for technical writing (DITA), I decided to test my knowledge by creating a user help guide where none existed.
+I created my guide using a free trial of ClickHelp, which I chose since it is browser-based.
+That meant I didn’t need any additional software or downloads.
+Go to the ClickHelp site

 This platform is quite basic, but it suited my purposes since I wanted to be able to practice user guide documentation while demonstrating my ability to write clearly and concisely.

 I created documentation for InTouch Language Inc, the phone-based English company I’m currently working with part-time.
 Their existing training for teachers exists in discrete documents scattered across emails, videos and various cloud drives.
 Not to mention, it’s not written by native English speakers.